 BNG Bank's business and results of operations are affected by local and global economic conditions, perceptions of those conditions and future economic prospects.
-The outlook for the global economy in the near- to medium-term remains uncertain due to several factors, including geopolitical risks and concerns around global growth and price stability.
-Risks to growth and stability stem mainly from continued imbalances in Europe and elsewhere, low growth levels in foreign markets and conflicts in Ukraine and the Middle East.
-Furthermore, uncertainty about how economies will respond to lower oil prices and the European Central Bank's (the "ECB") monetary policy measures, including the continuing implementation of the quantitative easing ("QE") programme that commenced in March 2015, affect growth and stability.
-In addition, there is a risk that Europe may suffer from deflation causing consumers and businesses to cut back on spending.
-The outlook for the economy in the Netherlands remains modest.
-The Dutch economy improved by 1.9% in 2015, and growth is expected to be 1.8% in 2016.
-In 2015, private consumption, business investment and exports increased, and the level of growth of business investment was higher compared to 2014.
-Levels of government consumption and public investment both decreased compared to 2014.
-The unemployment rate in the Netherlands, which was around 3.8% in 2008 before the global economic and financial crisis, is expected to be around 6.5% in 2016.
-Inflation in the Netherlands was approximately 0.2% in 2015, 5 and projections suggest it is set to remain at approximately 0.3% in 2016.4
+However, the outlook for the global economy in the near- to medium-term remains uncertain due to several factors, including geopolitical risks, concerns around global growth and price and currency stability.
+Risks to growth and stability stem from, amongst other things, the exit of the United Kingdom from the European Union (the "Brexit"), imbalances in Europe and elsewhere, and risks of rising protectionism.
+Furthermore, uncertainty about how economies will respond to the European Central Bank's (the "ECB") monetary policy measures, including the reduction of its quantitative easing ("QE") programme, and the U.S. Federal Reserve's actions with respect to interest rates, which have been gradually increasing since December 2015 and are expected to remain on a tightening trajectory.
+The outlook for the economy in the Netherlands remains relatively positive, but risks to this outlook remain.
+Gross domestic product ("GDP") in the Netherlands increased by 3.1% in 2017 and GDP growth is expected to increase slightly to 3.2% in 2018.4 In 2017, levels of government consumption decreased, levels of private consumption increased and exports and investments both increased compared to 2016.5 The unemployment rate in the Netherlands, which was around 3.8% in 2008 before the global economic and financial crisis, is expected to be around 3.9% in 2018.4 Inflation in the Netherlands was approximately 1.3% in 20176, and projections suggest it is set to increase to approximately 1.6% in 2018.4 However, these forecasts may prove inaccurate and conditions may worsen, including if any of the risks described herein or other risks materialise.

 BNG Bank's business is impacted generally by the business and economic environment in which it operates, which itself is impacted by factors such as changes in interest rates, securities prices, credit and liquidity spreads, exchange rates, consumer spending, business investment, real estate valuations, government spending, inflation, the volatility and strength of the capital markets and other de-stabilising forces such as geopolitical tensions or acts of terrorism.
-Although the Dutch economy improved in 2014 and 2015, volatility resulting from the factors noted above and market disruption over the past several years could create a less favourable environment for BNG Bank's public sector clientele.
-Austerity measures initiated by the Dutch government combined with weakened economic conditions in Europe and, in particular, the Netherlands following the global economic and financial crisis, have resulted in higher unemployment rates, weak property markets, below-target inflation and pressure on disposable incomes, which have slowed investment and consumer spending.
-This, in turn, has had an adverse effect on the financing requirements of BNG Bank's public sector clients.
+The Dutch economy improved in 2016 and 2017.
+The level of employment is expected to rise, property markets are expected to continue to recover, consumer spending is expected to rise and the estimated EMU balance is expected to rise in the next two years.7 BNG Bank believes these impacts will have a positive effect on the financial requirements of its public sector clients over time.
+However, these expectations may prove inaccurate and conditions may worsen, including if any of the risks described herein or other risks materialise.
+In addition, volatility resulting from the factors noted above and market disruption could create a less favourable environment for BNG Bank's public sector clientele.